How to sing I Will Survive

 Phase 1: The Dramatic Intro (0:00 - 0:48)

-• Placement: Move the sound forward into the "mask" (the front of your face) to get that bright disco twang.
+• Placement: Move your resonance forward into the "mask" of your face to cut through the heavy instrumentation.

 Frequently Asked Questions